Potty Training Boys in only 3 Days – Tips, Tales and Takes

 Other stuff to do

-• Charge camera for the thousands and thousands of photos that will be taken.
+• Chargethe camera for the thousands and thousands of photos that will be taken.

 • Mentally buckle up for a wild ride.